-By way of the Social Report, prepared on the basis of international reporting standards and published on the Bank's website, also in interactive form, Intesa Sanpaolo is accountable to stakeholders regarding activities performed during the year.
+By way of the Sustainability Report, prepared on the basis of international reporting standards and published on the Bank's website, also in interactive form, Intesa Sanpaolo is accountable to stakeholders regarding activities performed during the year.
 This demonstrates the ability to operate in a manner consistent with stated values and with the principle of development along the lines of economic, social and environmental sustainability.
+A Summary of the Report, prepared on the basis of Linee Guida dei Dottori Commercialisti (Italian Accounting Profession Guidelines), is published as part of the Report on Operations in the Parent Company's Financial Statements.